-I am a new engineer at a multi-utility company (water and electrical power production/ distribution) and my assignment is to come up with ideas on how to develop a (Maintenance) Job Preparation and Planning department to support the organisation’s Technical Services with the maintenance activities.
+I am a new engineer at a multi-utility company (water and electrical power production/ distribution) and my assignment is to come up with ideas on how to develop a (Maintenance) Job Preparation and Planning department to support the organization’s Technical Services with the maintenance activities.

-The company consists of two diesel power plants, one dual pupose plant and one RO plant.
+The company consists of two diesel power plants, one dual purpose plant and one RO plant.
 The Technical Services department is responsible for the maintenance activities of these plants, and they need a (Maintenance) Job Preparation and Planning department to plan and schedule every maintenance activity.

 I have to provide them with a complete setup plan for the department on operational level, including all necessary work processes, and recommendations based on best practices and least cost option on organizational, technical and tactical level.

 My questions are:

 - Where do I begin?
 What are the steps that I need to take into account to develop a maintenance planning department?

 - How many maintenance planners and schedulers do I need for this department?
 Is there a calculation for this?